 A continuation of MUSI 1913.
 Registration, but not participation, is restricted to students in the B.Mus. program.
 Graded Sat/Uns.

-Prerequisite(s): second-year standing in the B.Mus. program and permission of the Choral Director.
-Ensemble work approximately two hours a week throughout either the fall or winter term and participation in program.
-Graded Sat/Uns.
+Includes: Experiential Learning Activity Prerequisite(s): second-year standing in the B.Mus. program and permission of the Choral Director.
+Ensemble work approximately two hours a week throughout either the fall or winter term and participation in concerts.